geraldc118/tricknastics/README.md

 # Technologies Used
 I used react as my front end framework.
 Bootstrap for handling the CSS.
-Running on a heroku server using mongoDB as the backend.
+Running on a heroku server using mailchimp API for the backend.

-# Approach Taken (Thought process & methods of producing it, show where you took the lead)
+# Approach Taken(Thought process & methods of producing it, show where you took the lead)
 I started this solo project by thinking how could i keep a track on peoples customer details, this made building and comunicating with customers easier as there is databse that is collected.

-I used the mailchimp API to store this information.

-I used heroku to host the site.

 <!-- # Visuals (Code Snippets and Screenshots) -->